pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 can specify how far to drive using either an angle or distance, whichever is more convenient for your program.

-To practice with making curves, create the following program that makes your robot drive in an oval and stop where it started.
+To practice making curves, create the following program that makes your robot drive in an oval and stop where it started.

 {% include block-program.html